Ryan-USC/ATM/simpleATM/readme.txt

 4. Deposit money

 How to build?
+Step 1:
     Assumption:
     1. User cannot deposit money exceed the ATM can store
     2. Deposit and Without number cannot be negative

-Step 1:
+Step 2:
     Entity:
         Account:
             Attributes: